 - Mottled Cocoa Canvas Messenger Bag - If you're looking for a bag with lots of interior room, this stylish messenger bag has plenty to offer with a 12" wide by 10" tall interior space with a flat bottom panel.
 There's an interior zipper pocket and two drop-in pockets on the front.
 The roomy interior holster is 7" tall by 9" wide and can fit .380s through larger semi-automatics and revolvers.
 The bag has a southwestern tapestry-style exterior flap and leather trim.
 It sells for just under $110.

 A waist or hip pack, also known as a fanny pack, is another option.
 Spacious enough to fit most medium and large-frame revolvers and automatics, the fanny pack allows the pistol to be drawn from either the left or right side.
 The main advantage of this type of bag is it allows you to have your hands free, making it a good option to use while jogging or riding a bike.
 The downside is that it doesn't offer the style of other types of purses for concealed weapons.

 - 5.11 Select Carry Pistol Pouch - This durable little nylon bag looks and fits like an ordinary fanny pack.
 The difference is that rapid access to a firearm is achieved via a pull strap that quickly unzips the gun storage compartment, which also features integrated slots for extra magazines.
-It's an inexpensive option in two color choices (black and navy) at around $35.
+It's an inexpensive option and comes in charcoal at around $35.